-COP28 debates climate finance amid inflated accounting ‘mess’
+COP28 debates climate finance amid inflated accounting 'mess'

 Part of the problem is that countries self-report, resulting in very loose interpretations of what constitutes climate finance.

-Japan for instancereported investments in a coal mine as climate finance.
+Japan for instance reported investments in a coal mine as climate finance.
 Italy registered investments in a chocolate store as climate investment.

 The data trouble extends to the OECD, which monitors aid flows using so-called Rio Markers.